 Perhaps one of your big plans was to travel but you may be worried about whether it is the best use of your money at this time.
 In this post, I will share how to make extra money in retirement by starting a blog.
 Who knows, it could be your new passion!

 This includes affiliate links – if you buy through my link I may get paid a commission but the price remains the same for you.
 Thank you for your support.

 Retirement for so many has been a big focus, especially in the last 10 years or so before giving up work.
 But it shouldn’t necessarily mean doing nothing.

-In fact, I know a man who continues to work (although he is financially very secure) because every one of his friends who has retired died shortly afterwards!
+In fact, I know a man who continues to work (although he is financially very secure) because every one of his friends who has retired died shortly afterward!
 He is simply terrified that the same thing will happen to him if he stops.

 Here are what I see as the top reasons for starting a blog in retirement:

 Humans like routine.
 How wonderful that it’s no longer the 9-5 (if you were lucky enough to only work 9-5!) but it’s a fact that we humans like routine.

 According to Thought Catalog, ‘When you regulate your daily actions, you deactivate your fight or flight instincts because you’re no longer confronting the unknown’, so some sort of routine is absolutely beneficial.

 Having a discipline like writing a blog that still allows you to make your own schedule could be just the job.

 You still have a lot to offer!
 Just because you are no longer in the job market doesn’t mean that you can’t make a contribution to the world.
 What a shame if all of your knowledge and experience were left unshared.